 On rare occasion, someone lists a set of Motorola "Red Dot" MRF485's, or an aftermarket brand with a current gain of 25 or less on eBay.
+HuaGao semiconductors still sells low-gain MRF-485's.
 If you find some of those, then Option 1 will work for you.
 For MRF485's with a gain of 25-60, Option 2 works well, with an important caveat (below).
 When hFe (gain) reaches 60, I recommend Option 3, and for alternate drivers with lower voltage requirements and high gains, Option 4 is the way to go.
-One important note is that you cannot use the published current gain (hFe) shown in the data sheet for the drivers because the gain varies widely with the voltage and application configuration.
+One important note is that you cannot rely on the published current gain (hFe) shown in the data sheet for the drivers because the gain varies widely with the voltage and application configuration.
 Some standard DMM's claim to be able to test hFe, but I have yet to find one that's reliable.
-If you truly want to test your drivers, buy one of those \$12-\$15 "Mega" 328 testers that you see online.
-They test the semiconductor at its maximum current draw, so the gain that they show will be the highest that the device will probably do.
-The gain figure shown by a Peak DCA55 or an old SECO 250 will be more typical, but those testers are significantly more costly than the Mega 328.
+If you truly want to test your drivers, buy one of those cheap \$12-\$15 "Mega" 328 testers that you see online.
+The gain figure shown by a Peak DCA75 or an old SECO 250 may be more accurate, but those testers are significantly more costly than the Mega 328.
+The SECO 250 tests power transistors at 2.5V or more, far higher than the Mega 328 or the DCA75.